react-native-audio-toolkit/react-native-audio-toolkit/README.md

 * `new Player(String path, Object ?playbackOptions)`

     Initialize the player for playback of song in `path`.
-Path can be either filename, URL or a raw path to resource.
+Path can be either filename, network URL or a file URL to resource.
 The library tries to parse the provided path to the best of it's abilities.

     ```
     playbackOptions: